Linguistics in Vespa

 1. When writing documents, string fields with indexing: index are by default processed.
 A field's language will configure this processing.
 A document/fields can have the language set explicitly, if not, it is detected.

-2. The field's content is tokenized, normalized and stemmed, and the resulting terms are added to the index.
+2. The field's content is processed (e.g., tokenized, normalized, stemmed, etc.), and the resulting terms are added to the index.

-3. A query is also processed the same way - this is symmetric with the schema.
-The language of the strings is detected unless specified using model.locale or annotations like language.
+3. A query is also processed in a similar fashion.
+Typically through the same linguistics profile as the field content, producing the same terms from the same text.
+The language of query strings is detected unless specified using model.locale or annotations like language.

-4. The processed query is evaluated on the content nodes, and will only work as expected if both documents and queries are processed using identical settings (like same language).
+4. The processed query is evaluated on the content nodes, and will only work as expected if both documents and queries produce the same terms.

 These operations can be turned on or off per field in the schema.
 See implicitTransforms for how to enable/disable transforms per query term.